clarkgrubb/latex-input/README.md

 Most of the notation used by the input methods is drawn from *math mode*.
 Notation from *paragraph mode* is also used where it does not conflict.
-An example of a conflict is the single quote `'` and doubled single quotes `''` which are right single quotes and right double quotes in *paragraph mode* and prime and double prime in *math mode*.
+An example of a conflict is the single quote `'` and doubled single quotes `''` which are right single quote and right double quote in *paragraph mode* and prime and double prime in *math mode*.

-The input methods also use notation from the following two pacakages:
+The input methods also use notation from the following two packages:

     \usepackage{amsmath}
     \usepackage{amssymb}